Regain Your Footing: Top Tips for Common Wood Floor Repairs

 Now that you’ve nailed down the stain and urethane, make sure the worn part of your floor has been sanded completely smooth.
 Vacuum up the dust several times before you proceed.
 Once the area’s scrupulously clean, apply stain (if needed), and then apply multiple coats of urethane according to the manufacturer’s directions, letting each coat dry between applications.

 Grit on shoes, overly enthusiastic pets, and heavy items that have been dropped or moved can all leave scratches on our precious hardwood floors.
-If you have light surface scratches on the floors, all that might be required to make them fade is application of a solution such as Lumber Liquidators’ Scratch Away, which cleans and polishes floors while reducing the appearance of scratches.
+If you have light surface scratches on the floors, all that might be required to make them fade is application of a solution such as Lumber Liquidators’ Scratch Away (view on Lumber Liquidators), which cleans and polishes floors while reducing the appearance of scratches.
 If the scratches are deeper, then you’ll want to follow the instructions above, sanding the floor down to the bottom of the scratch before restaining and/or refinishing.

 If the damage to your hardwood floor goes beyond a simple scratch and moves into the category of a gouge, then you’ll need some type of filler to repair the nick before sanding, staining, and finishing, because it would simply be impractical to sand to the bottom of the blemish.
-A blend stick or finishing putty works well on these types of repairs.
+Finishing putty (view on Amazon) works well on these types of repairs.

-For the sticks, you’ll have to mix the different colors together to get the right match to your floor.
-Then press the material into the gouge and wait for it to dry.
-Putties are applied the same way and can usually be sanded and stained to blend in once they have dried, although you’ll want to start with the color that most closely matches your floor and apply stain from there.
+To apply putty, simply press it into the gouge and wait for it to dry.
+It can usually be sanded and stained to blend in once dry, although you’ll want to start with the color that most closely matches your floor and apply stain from there.

 This article is sponsored on behalf of Lumber Liquidators.
 Its facts and opinions are those of BobVila.com.